cnnrznn/cnnrznn.github.io/_posts/2021-05-03-raft-consensus.md

 Normal operation is a bit of a misnomer (the whole protocol is normal operation), but refers to the part of the protocol responsible for accepting input from the user and coming to consensus on the input.

+In Raft, log append can be summarized as:
+> For each follower, the leader sends the follower all un-replicated log entries.
+> The follower appends the log entries and responds.
+> The leader sets the commit index to ***n*** when a simple majority of the followers have successfully replicated ***n***.
+> The follower sets the commit index to ***n*** when they learn the leader has a committed index of ***n***.

+Because there are `2f + 1` nodes in the cluster, if a message is replicated by a simple majority, `f + 1`, the committed entry is gauranteed to be able to survive if ***f*** nodes fail.
+If ***f*** nodes that replicated the log entry fail but one survives, it will be able to claim leadership because it has the most up-to-date log.
+Subsequently, as leader it will be able to replicate that log entry to the surviving followers.

 # Distributed systems and Go